Independence of $\ell$ for the supports in the Decomposition Theorem: The main result

-(ii) Weizhe Zheng has generalized Theorems \ref{th-Deligne} and \ref{Drinfeld} to Artin stacks with affine stabilizers \cite{Zheng}, as well as \cite[Theorem 3]{Fuj} to Artin stacks (see the end of the article \cite{Zheng2} for the claim; as for the proof, combine \cite[Proposition 5.7]{Zheng2} and \cite[Lemma 6.2]{LO3} to reduce to the case of schemes), and the author has generalized Deligne's purity theorem for proper pushforwards to such stacks \cite[Proposition 3.9 (iii)]{Sun2}.
-Therefore, one can generalize Theorem \ref{T1} to such stacks as well, and the proof is verbatim. \end{remark}
+(ii) Weizhe Zheng has generalized Theorem \ref{Drinfeld} to Artin stacks with affine stabilizers \cite{Zheng}, as well as \cite[Theorem 3]{Fuj} to Artin stacks (see the end of the article \cite{Zheng2} for the claim; as for the proof, combine \cite[Proposition 5.7]{Zheng2} and \cite[Lemma 6.2]{LO3} to reduce to the case of schemes), and the author has generalized Deligne's purity theorem for proper pushforwards to such stacks \cite[Proposition 3.9 (iii)]{Sun2}.
+Therefore, one can generalize Theorem \ref{T1} (as well as Theorem \ref{T2}) to such stacks as well, and the proof is verbatim: